-- 1. Misbehavior at school. - 2.
-Switching lunch choices, using the wrong lunch card, or not turning in a lunch card. - 3.
-Unexcused tardy arrival to school, class, study hall, assembly or other scheduled school event. - 4.
-Use of cell phone or other electronic device without permission. - 5.
-Chewing gum or eating food or candy without permission in any class, restroom, in an assembly, or other school scheduled event. - 6.
-Being in, on, or around any vehicle. - 7.
-Failing to report for an assigned detention. - 8.
-Being in the halls, restrooms, or any other off limits area without permission. - 9.
-Loitering or otherwise remaining on school premises without authorization when school or school activities are not in session or while suspended or expelled from school. - 10.
-Public display of affection, including but not limited to hugging, holding hands, kissing, etc. - 11.
-Disrespect, insubordination, verbal abuse or defiance towards school personnel, visitors, volunteers, or use of vulgar, profane, or other unacceptable language. - 12.
-Bullying (see pages 23 25) - 13.
+Offense Possible Consequences 1.
+Misbehavior at school.
+1 - 5 demerits, 1 - 5 detentions, In School Intervention, 1 - 10 day suspension from school 2.
+Switching lunch choices, using the wrong 3 demerits lunch card, or not turning in a lunch card.
+3. Unexcused tardy arrival to school, class, study 5 demerits hall, assembly or other scheduled school event.
+4. Use of cell phone or other electronic device Confiscation, parent pickup, detention, loss without permission. of privileges.
+See page 37.
+5. Chewing gum or eating food or candy without 5 demerits permission in any class, restroom, in an assembly, or other school scheduled event.
+6. Being in, on, or around any vehicle.
+5 demerits 7.
+Failing to report for an assigned detention.
+1 additional detention for each offense 8.
+Being in the halls, restrooms, or any other off 5 demerits limits area without permission.
+9. Loitering or otherwise remaining on school 1 detention premises without authorization when school or school activities are not in session or while suspended or expelled from school.
+10. Public display of affection, including but not 1 - 3 detentions, parent notification, in school limited to hugging, holding hands, kissing, etc.

+11. Disrespect, insubordination, verbal abuse or defiance towards school personnel, visitors, volunteers, or use of vulgar, profane, or other unacceptable language.

+- 12. Bullying (see pages 25 27) - 13.
 Disrespect, harassment towards students or use of vulgar, profane, or other unacceptable language. - 14.
 Forgery or cheating on notes, assignments, quizzes, tests, detention notices, passes, homework notices, report cards or other school documents, including plagiarism.